YSZhuoyang/concurrent-memory-cache/README.md

 ## Purpose

+Updates: IMemoryCache has been updated to support [concurrent async operations](https://learn.microsoft.com/en-us/dotnet/core/extensions/caching#additional-extension-methods), thus this library is not necessary anymore.

 The Microsoft [MemoryCache](https://docs.microsoft.com/en-us/aspnet/core/performance/caching/memory?view=aspnetcore-5.0) API provides the ability to cache locally, however it does not guarantee the [atomicity](https://github.com/dotnet/runtime/issues/36499) when multiple threads call `GetOrCreate()` with the same entry (at the moment this was written), which can lead to multiple cache missing and duplicated data fetching.

 ## How it works